Summer Language Immersion Program 2018

 The Summer Academy in Nantes is housed at the Blanche de Castille, a day and boarding school located a short bus ride from the bustling city center.
 The campus is completely enclosed and the buildings center around a quiet campus green.
-You’d never guess that it is so close to the heart of the city!

-Meals will be served cafeteria-style on-campus at Blanche de Castille.
+Meals will be served cafeteria style on campus at Blanche de Castille.
 The cafeteria staff has lots of experience in planning menus for students, and can accommodate students with food allergies or other dietary restrictions.
 Please contact MIL to discuss your particular situation.